kencormack/pistar-lastqso/README.md

   > 120 chars... "big" font
 ```

 **pistar-lastqso** supports a "-f | --font <number>" commandline option to override auto-selection, and force a given font regardless of screen-width.
-If the -f option is omitted, or is passed an invalid value, **pistar-lastqso** will auto-select an appropriately sized font as just described above.
+If the -f option is omitted, **pistar-lastqso** will auto-select an appropriately sized font as just described above.
+If passed an invalid parameter, the usage screen will be displayed.

 The "-f | --font" commandline option requires a numeric parameter to select between the fonts: